Laguna1989/CodeKata_Numerics_Euler/readme.md

 .
 The constants `G`, `m1` and `m2` are written as a combined constant `l`, which we assume to be `l = 0.5`

 The Equation for the force/acceleration in this case can be written as `F_G = l * 1/r**2`. in absolute values.
 As this is a vector, it also needs a direction.
 The direction is simply the direction from the planet to the sun, because the sun is pulling the planet into it's direction.

 * Implement this in the test case `PlanetaryMotion` in the file `tests/euler_application_planetary_motion.cpp`.
 * Plot the trajectory of the planet
+* **Note**: The test itself will write a png file `planetary_motion.png`
 * Play around with different starting conditions.
     * What happens, when you start with no velocity at all?
     * What happens when you start with a very high velocity?